ashki23/Python-notes/Virtual_environments.md

 pip install gitpython
 ```

-As a shortkey, you might use `.` instead of `source`.
-To exit from a virtual environment run `deactivate`.
+As a shortcut, you might use `.` instead of `source`.
+To exit from a virtual environment run `. deactivate`.

 ## Miniconda
 To use a more sophisticated way, you might consider Conda as an environment management system, you need to install Miniconda (or Anaconda) and use `conda create` to make a new environment by: